 Beyond having to put down at least 20 percent on a home that easily may cost $1 million or more, many first-time buyers face other hurdles.
-For one, the San Francisco housing market has become so hot in recent months that it’s common for homes to sell 30 or 40 percent above their list price—meaning borrowers must be ready for bidding wars and winning sellers’ approval.
+In the San Francisco housing market, it's common for homes to sell above their list price—meaning borrowers must be ready for bidding wars and winning sellers' approval.

 Here are some of the key aspects of buying a home in San Francisco that new buyers should prepare themselves for:

 Due to the prevalence of all-cash buyers in San Francisco, a buyer must consider ways to make their offers more attractive to prospective sellers—such as ensuring they can close on the home efficiently, which means providing all financial information to the bank before making an offer.
 Buyers should work with a lender who can process transactions in a timely fashion, so there’s no concern that the deal will fall through.
 Many sellers would prefer to close in 10 to 14 days while banks may need closer to 18 to 21 days to close, so buyers should ensure there are no unexpected financial hurdles or surprises that could prevent a quick closing.